Golden Cocker Spaniels Are My Favourite!

 Golden Cocker Spaniel Puppies: What's Not To Like?

-Who could resist?
-I would be hard-pushed to choose just one of them (I think there are six!), but if I really had to, I'd plump for the little puppy second in from the right.
+I would be hard-pushed to choose just one of them (I think there are six), I'd love to have them all! but if I really had to choose just one, I'd plump for the little puppy second in from the right.

 It's a difficult choice, though!